Lyons earns first Northern Ireland call-up

 Northern Ireland squad for Euro 2024 qualifiers against Slovenia and Kazakhstan:

-Goalkeepers: Bailey Peacock-Farrell (Aarhus, on loan from Burnley), Conor Hazard (Plymouth Argyle), Luke Southwood (Cheltenham Town).
+Goalkeepers: Bailey Peacock-Farrell (Aarhus, on loan from Burnley), Conor Hazard (Plymouth), Luke Southwood (Cheltenham)

-Defenders: Jonny Evans (unattached), Craig Cathcart (unattached), Paddy McNair (Middlesbrough), Daniel Ballard (Sunderland), Ciaron Brown (Oxford United), Trai Hume (Sunderland).
+Defenders: Jonny Evans (Manchester United), Craig Cathcart (unattached), Paddy McNair (Middlesbrough), Daniel Ballard (Sunderland), Ciaron Brown (Oxford United), Trai Hume (Sunderland)

-Midfielders: George Saville (Millwall), Gavin Whyte (Portsmouth), Jordan Thompson (Stoke City), Alistair McCann (Preston North End), Shea Charles (Southampton), Conor McMenamin (St Mirren), Isaac Price (Standard Liege), Paul Smyth (Queen's Park Rangers), Matthew Kennedy (Kilmarnock), Brad Lyons (Kilmarnock).
+Midfielders: George Saville (Millwall), Gavin Whyte (Portsmouth), Jordan Thompson (Stoke), Ali McCann (Preston), Shea Charles (Southampton), Conor McMenamin (St Mirren), Isaac Price (Standard Liege), Paul Smyth (QPR), Matthew Kennedy (Kilmarnock), Brad Lyons (Kilmarnock)

-Forwards: Josh Magennis (Wigan Athletic), Conor Washington (Derby County), Shayne Lavery (Blackpool), Dion Charles (Bolton Wanderers), Dale Taylor (Wycombe Wanderers, on loan from Nottingham Forest).
+Forwards: Josh Magennis (Wigan), Conor Washington (Derby), Shayne Lavery (Blackpool), Dion Charles (Bolton), Dale Taylor (Wycombe, on loan from Nottingham Forest)